Think you're allowed to hold a phone in your legs while driving? Not so, B.C. judge rules

 Published Friday, August 2, 2019 4:52PM PDT

-A B.C. judge has found that holding a cellphone in your legs is enough to warrant a distracted driving charge – even if you aren't using the device to talk or text.
+A B.C. judge has ruled that holding a cellphone in your legs is enough to warrant a distracted driving charge – even if you aren't using the device to talk or text.

-Justice Joseph Chellappan's ruling is the latest in a series of court decisions that make clear the province's distracted driving laws aren't just for people who flagrantly take their eyes off the road to look at their devices.
+Justice Joseph Chellappan's decision is the latest in a series of court decisions that make clear the province's distracted driving laws aren't just for people who recklessly take their eyes off the road to look at their devices.

 In the latest incident, Christa Eileen Anderson was ticketed after a Vancouver police officer caught her driving down King Edward Avenue with a cellphone "held in her leg just below her thigh," according to the decision.